nelasunitha/Shop-Books/README.md

 Response 200;
  To delete the specific book

- UI is also buit for the convinence
+ UI is also built for the convinence

 Need to refresh in UI after adding, updating and deleting to check for the results